Pedosphere: Soil in grasslands and deserts

 Precipitation in grasslands is equal to or less than evapotranspiration and causes soil development to operate in relative drought.
 Leaching and migration of weathering products is therefore decreased.
-Large amounts of evaporation causes buildup of calcium (Ca) and other large cations flocculate clay minerals and fulvic acids in the upper soil profile.
-Impermeable clay limits downward percolation of water and fulvic acids, reducing chemical weathering and podzolization.
+Large amounts of evaporation cause a buildup of calcium (Ca), and other large cations flocculate clay minerals and fulvic acids in the upper soil profile.
+Low amounts of precipitation and high levels of evapotranspiration limit the downward percolation of water and organic acids, reducing chemical weathering and soil development.
 The depth to the maximum concentration of clay increases in areas of increased precipitation and leaching.
 When leaching is decreased, the calcium precipitates as calcite (CaCO3) in the lower soil levels, a layer known as caliche.

 Deserts behave similarly to grasslands but operate in constant drought as precipitation is less than evapotranspiration.
 Chemical weathering proceeds more slowly than in grasslands and beneath the caliche layer may be a layer of gypsum and halite.
-To study soils in deserts, pedologists have used the concept of chronosequences to relate timing and development of the soil layers.
-It has been shown that Phosphorus is leached very quickly from the system and therefore decreases with increasing age.
+To study soils in deserts, pedologists have used the concept of chronosequences to relate the timing and development of the soil layers.
+It has been shown that phosphorus leaches very quickly from the system, and soil P-levels decrease with age.
 Furthermore, carbon buildup in the soils is decreased due to slower decomposition rates.
 As a result, the rates of carbon circulation in the biogeochemical cycle is decreased.